Maritime Attorneys | Boating Accident Lawyer

 If a member of your family has been killed while at sea, you may be entitled under maritime law to economic compensation if you file a DOHSA claim within three years.
 Wilshire Law Firm provides compassionate and confidential assistance and legal representation for those affected by the death of a loved one on the high seas.

 Maritime workers operating within all navigable waters of the U.S. and their respective operations areas (piers, wharves, docks, terminals, and vessel loading/unloading zones) are covered under the LHWCA.
-If you are injured on the job, you may be able to file a claim and receive either partial or permanent disability benefits.
+If you are injured on the job onboard a vessel, you may be able to recover against a Vessel owner for loss of income and benefits, past and future medical care, emotional distress, pain and suffering, loss of enjoyment of life, punitive damages if the vessel owner was grossly negligent, and other damages permissible under the law.

 Schedule a Free Maritime Attorney Consultation Today